Willoughby (Looney Tunes): History

 Willoughby first appeared in the 1940 cartoon Of Fox and Hounds.
 He was created and voiced by Tex Avery.
 According to Chuck Jones, the character was based on Lennie, from Of Mice and Men (of which the title of Of Fox and Hounds is a knockoff).
 Critic Steven Hartley described this short as lacking in creativity, originality, excitement, and story construction, particularly compared to Avery's seminal earlier work A Wild Hare.

 Willoughby later appears in other Warner Brothers animated shorts, including The Crackpot Quail (1941), The Heckling Hare (1941), and Nutty News (1942), as the lead dog of a fox hunting party.
 A fundamentally similar character, Laramore, appears in To Duck or Not to Duck (1943), albeit with a fully brown coat of fur.
 Willoughby's brief career was essentially over before the end of World War II.

-These dogs were mostly similar character design in Porky's Bear Facts (1941), Ding Dog Daddy (1942), To Duck or Not to Duck (1943), A Corny Concerto (1943), Hare Ribbin' (1944), The Goofy Gophers (1947), and possibly Inki at the Circus (1947).
+Dogs similar to Willoughby in personality but visually distinct from him appeared in Porky's Bear Facts (1941), Ding Dog Daddy (1942), To Duck or Not to Duck (1943), A Corny Concerto (1943), Hare Ribbin' (1944), Goofy Gophers (1947), and possibly Inki at the Circus (1947).